visinfo/bidding/README.md

 ### Modules
 The project is divided into three modules:
 1. **auction**: This module contains the API for the bid auction system.
 It contains the domain model, repository, service and controller for the bid auction system.
+    - Assumption: Focus on the core functionality of the bid auction system.
+Also, unit tests are not covering the entire code base.
 2. **product**: This module contains the API for the product service.
 It contains the domain model, repository, service and controller for the product service.
 3. **user**: This module contains the API for the user service.
 It contains the domain model, repository, service and controller for the user service.
+    - Assumption: User service is not implemented as it is not required for the bid auction system.
+However, the user service is implemented to demonstrate the modular design of the system.